coq/coq/doc/sphinx/proof-engine/tactics.rst

       enough names, :tacn:`destruct` invents names for the remaining variables to introduce.
 More generally, the :n:`pij` can be any introduction pattern (see :tacn:`intros`).
-This provides a concise notation for chaining destruction of an hypothesis.
+This provides a concise notation for chaining destruction of a hypothesis.

    .. tacv:: destruct @term eqn:@naming_intro_pattern
       :name: destruct ... eqn: